An incremental approach for shifting from the vehicle, and adding walking into your everyday.

 - Less Carbon Emitted

-- Less Ware and Tear on my Car
+- Less Wear and Tear on my Car

 To me though, what I discovered was that the biggest benefits came on the health side of the equation.